Skip to content

 2. Copy the example configuration.

 The example file is an annotated template that documents every available option.
+It is the most lovingly commented YAML file you will ever read.

 Terminal window